rlridenour/old-blog-2/content/post/2017-08-17-a-new-school-year.md

 url: ""
 ---

 As this year's chairperson of the Faculty Council, I am privileged to open our first employee meeting with a reading from Scripture and a prayer.
 This year, our academic year begins one week after the horrific display of racism and violence in Charlottesville, Virginia.
+That event prompted my reflection on the following text.

 ## Colossians 3:1-15 ##